OmarAlhaj10/spring-boot-rest-crud-with-rest/README.md

-Here’s a customized README file template for your **Spring Boot REST CRUD Employee with REST and MySQL** project:

----

 # Spring Boot REST CRUD Employee with REST and MySQL

 This project is a Spring Boot application that demonstrates a RESTful CRUD API for managing Employee records.
 The application uses Spring Boot, Spring boot rest, and MySQL as the database.